-Chinese New Year, or the Lunar New Year, makes an awesome kids yoga less plan.
+Chinese New Year, or the Lunar New Year, makes an awesome themed kids yoga lesson plan.

 With all of the animals for each year, it’s easy to go through a lot of different yoga pose.
 Plus, the holiday is a celebration of health and wellness, plus looking ahead to new beginnings.